thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 It is important to note that this implementation does not make any check of its arguments.
-For example, the user may pass any number of material properties, which may lead segmentation faults at best or to spurious results difficult to debug at worse.
+For example, the user may pass any number of material properties, which may lead to segmentation faults at best or to spurious results difficult to debug at worse.
 It is interesting to note that `MFront` will ensure the correct usage of the wrapped behaviour and automatically generate the correct checks.